rudrajyotiroy/Lift_Controller/README.md

 Synopsis VCS support to be added later

-Current Status : Compile, Elaboration and Simulation is clean but assertion and scoreboard errors yet to be fixed
+Current Status : All assertions passing for base testcase, to run all testcases and add new assertions

 ## Contributing